Ryan Pepiot: Tampa Bay Rays

 On December 16, 2023, the Dodgers traded Pepiot and Jonny DeLuca to the Tampa Bay Rays in exchange for Tyler Glasnow and Manuel Margot.
 On September 18, 2024, Pepiot recorded the 115th immaculate inning in MLB history, and the fourth in Rays history, against the Boston Red Sox.
+He made 26 total starts for Tampa Bay, logging an 8–8 record and 3.60 ERA with 142 strikeouts over 130 innings of work.

 Pepiot was the Rays' Opening Day starter in 2025, pitching six innings and taking a no-decision in a 3–2 victory over the Colorado Rockies.
+He started 31 contests of the Rays during the regular season, compiling an 11–12 record and 3.86 ERA with 167 strikeouts across 167 2/3 innings pitched.

+Pepiot began the 2026 season on the injured list due to right hip inflammation.
+He was transferred to the 60-day injured list on April 14, 2026.
+On May 1, the Rays announced Pepiot would undergo hip surgery and miss the entire season.